Battle of Veracruz (1838): Aftermath

 In Mexico the war shook the political landscape.
-Gen. Santa Anna, who previously had been discredited by the Texas Revolution, was hailed as a hero for his ultimately failed attempt at a counterattack; severely wounded, he had a leg amputated on 6 December and battled death for days.
+Santa Anna, who previously had been discredited by the Texas Revolution, was hailed as a hero for his ultimately failed attempt at a counterattack; severely wounded, he had a leg amputated on 6 December and battled death for days.
 His narration of the battle made him very popular, to the point that his leg was buried in Mexico with full military honors.
 Santa Anna seized power on 20 March 1839 in a coup d'État, furthering the political instability that had been the cause of the conflict.
 In France the expedition elevated two officers to prominence: Baudin, an elderly veteran of the Napoleonic era; and the 20-year-old Prince of Joinville, third son of the ruling Louis-Philippe, who had commanded the Créole during the bombardment and the main column during the raid.
 Joinville became a hero, and used his prestige to promote technical innovations like steam power.
 He was promoted to capitaine de vaisseau and to Knight in the Order of the Legion of Honor.
 The tactics used by the French squadron, and its use of steam power and shell artillery, were a prelude of the events of the Crimean War.